 - Convert DigitalOcean droplet into Snapshot image

-We have done an amazing job till now with setting up a cloud server, optimizing, and securing it.
-Now we will move into maintenance mode where we will be able to setup Ubuntu cloud server update and upgrade automatically.
+We have done a fantastic job till now with setting up a cloud server, optimizing, and securing it.
+Now we will move into maintenance mode, where we can set up Ubuntu cloud server update and upgrade automatically.

 Follow simple steps that allow editing, and add the command line job in /etc/crontab file.
-This crontab file will perform all the commands that are mentioned at the set server time.
+This crontab file will perform all the commands mentioned at the set server time.

 Learn here how to enable cloud server maintenance automation.
 You can watch this short and simple video tutorial to learn Ubuntu maintenance.